MiamiOH-CSE274/02_Cpp/README.md

 #### 7. What is one question about C++ that you would like me to explain in class?

-I would probably still like to go over pointers in class, specifically how to use them.
+I would like to see the namespace concept explained again (what it means, why it's used, etc.)